 I'm John Braun, living in The Netherlands and currently finishing up my PhD in Organic Chemistry in the Sythetic & BioOrganic Chemistry group (SyBOrCh) at the Vrije Universiteit Amsterdam.
-You can find me on Twitter, LinkedIn and GitHub.
+You can find me on Twitter, LinkedIn, GitHub and the Laracasts forum.
 Since May 2019 I'm a Laravel Certified developer.

 How I got into programming

 While I was in high school I was already fascinated by programming, however at a certain point my interest in chemistry took over.
 The science which describes the incredibly tiny particles that make up our world: from the air you breathe to your DNA and (unless your standing) even the chair you are sitting on while reading this.
 My desire to understand how all of this works, was a motivation to dig deeper.
 After studying chemistry, I eventually got a chance to start a PhD in the field of organic chemistry.
 At the moment of writing, I am doing some final lab work and finishing things up.

 A better workflow

 During my PhD, I discovered the potential to enhance our workflow, by writing custom made tools.
 Since I had some experience in PHP, creating web applications seemed the obvious choice.
 Aditionally, one of the huge advantages of web applications is that they're device agnostic: it works in the browser and doesn’t require any knowledge on building Android or IOS apps.
 On top of that, I learned that — in the era of mobile-first applications — it is really easy to make the site look great on phones and tablets.

 I hadn’t been keeping up with all of the changes in the “programming world” since leaving high school.
 Therefore, all the greater was my surprise when I discovered what had changed in 13 years: PHP was back in business and a wide variety of frameworks had emerged.